-Click “Service Management” on the right side in the row of the necessary server:
+Click “Manage Product” on the right side in the row of the necessary server:

 You will get data access for Rescue Mode after activation.
 Copy it and then select “Reboot”.
 There are three methods for reboot, choose one (unless you reboot the server, the Rescue Mode is not activated).
 The fastest reboot method is a “Send CTRL+ALT+DEL to the server”, but this method will not work if you have already installed Windows.
-Select “Perform a hard reset” to reboot in this case.
+Select “Execute a automatic hardware reset” to reboot in this case.

 Enter the system with SSH using the data you had copied.